ankowals/saf/README.md

 	    product2 : "Magic Mouse"
 	}

 Please note that the web browser has to be explicitly open using step open browser.
-It is part of the CoreSteps and its content is
+It is part of the CoreSteps and its content can be found there.

     /**
      * Opens browser of particular type as defined in the environment configuration